notdash86/notdash86/README.md

 ## Projects

 ### Operto One
-An operational platform for hotels that combines **guest messaging, AI copilots, and task management** into a single system.
+An **agentic AI solution for hotels** focused on three core areas of the hospitality business: Front of House, Back of House, and Distribution.

 ### Travel Hive
 AI powered travel platform focused on **connecting people who are traveling to the same destinations** and **generating personalized itineraries**.

 ### Tax2Tech
 A platform focused on helping **tax and accounting professionals digitize their operations**.

-### Operto
-An **agentic AI solution for hotels** focused on three core areas of the hospitality business: Front of House, Back of House, and Distribution.

 ## About Me